-The nascent social bond market is set to be given a major boost in the wake of the federal government's moves to encourage more investment in the sector, according to the chief executive of the National Housing Finance and Investment Corporation, Nathan Dal Bon.
+The pascent social bond market is set to be given a major boost in the wake of the federal government's moves to encourage more invest ment in the sector, according to the chief executive of the National Housing Finance and Investment Corporation, Nathan Dal Bon related financing in Australia.
+The NHFIC - set to be The NHFIC - set to be renamed Housing Australia - is the only local issuer of social bonds.
+It has issued \$1.8bn worth of bonds which have been used to invest in community housing projects, and another \$400m in sustainability bonds over the past few years.
+Cbus, the construction industry fund, has bought \$150m worth of bonds issued by the organisation.

-In an interview, Mr Dal Bon said the government's plans to encourage the development of some \$20bn in social and affordable housing through a range of financing options would provide an impetus for the market and for ESGrelated financing in Australia.
+In an interview, Mr Dal Bon said the government's plans to en-courage the development of some \$20bn in social and affordable housing through a range of financing options would provide an impetus for the market and for ESG-